-As Director of Adult Residential Services, Jessica Shuren manages Outreach’s 32-bed Men’s Community Residence at the Outreach Recovery Center at Pilgrim State, 998 Crooked Hill Road, and the agency’s new Women’s Community Residence at 400 Crooked Hill Road, which opened on January 15, 2020.
+As Director of Adult Residential Services, Jessica Shuren manages Outreach’s 32-bed Men’s Community Residence at the Outreach Recovery Center at Pilgrim State, 998 Crooked Hill Road, and the agency’s new Recovery Residence for Women at 400 Crooked Hill Road, which opened on January 15, 2020.
 In this role, she oversees all daily operations of the residential, administrative, site management and clinical aspects of the facilities.
 Immediately prior to this appointment, Shuren served as Director of the Outreach Recovery Center’s outpatient and residential programs, where she supervised 30 professionals who provide clinical, supportive, and transportation services for a trauma-informed clinical setting.

 Shuren’s specialized therapeutic expertise in the field of social work involves forensics, criminal history, institutionalization and legal mandates – all of which support Outreach’s work with the New York judicial system.
 She joined Outreach in 2008 as Coordinator for a case management program, providing ancillary services to women in treatment in Bellport.
 As Assessment Coordinator, she conducted substance abuse evaluations for evening outpatient and women’s day treatment program clients.
 Shuren was also the Coordinator for the women’s day program, for which she helped increase the census and improve retention rates for clients in the first 30 days of treatment.